Are All Those Artificial Fragrances Getting Up Your Nose?

 Removing all products with fragrance as an ingredient will immediately improve air quality in your home

-These products include: SCENTED CANDLES
+These products include:

 Those scented candles with artificial fragrances are also a big problem to your health and will pollute your room air as the candles themselves are often made of paraffin (an unhealthy petroleum by-product) and synthetic scent which is toxic.
 Toxins such as acetone, benzene, toluene and soot are emitted causing a grey sooty residue that lands are surfaces in the home.

 With synthetic oils you probably will get a stronger scent but you’re also releasing formaldehyde and other lung irritating chemicals into the air.
 There are side effects to be aware of from scented candles, symptoms including a lack of concentration, irritability, headaches and allergies.
 If you blow your nose, you might even find such grey sooty particles in your tissue.
 Don’t take the risk of poisoning your family with these scented candles especially if you are a regular user of candles.
-DRYER SHEETS

 Dryer sheets are designed to stay on clothing for a long period of time and slowly release their chemicals throughout the day and night, which leads to prolonged exposure to toxic chemicals.
 Today, many people think that hanging clothes out to dry in the sun is old-fashioned and inconvenient but feeling your clothes are cleaner when using dryer sheets with their chemical fragrance is an advertiser’s myth.

 The two most popular types of air fresheners are spray deodorizers (released into the air in a burst) and solid forms (releasing scents continuously).
 The toxic chemicals released by air fresheners – especially with pine, orange and lemon scents – are known as volatile organic compounds (VOCs).
 These are well-proven toxins and linked to a range of conditions when being inhaled (even in low concentrations) over a long period of time.

 Look for cleaner versions of air fresheners in non-aerosol canisters with words such as “Biodegradable”, “Plant-based”, “Formulated without synthetic fragrance”, “Hypoallergenic” and “Contains no formaldehyde/phthalates” -- or consider making your own natural version.

 You will need: a clean, empty spray bottle; 1 tablespoon baking soda; 2 cups distilled water; and 10 drops essential oil.
 Measure the baking soda into a bowl and add the essential oil.
 Using a fork, mix the oil into the baking soda before adding the mixture to the spray bottle (with the help of a funnel) and topping off with the distilled water.
 Shake before using.

 Instead of purchasing pot pourri with added artificial fragrances, choose a pretty container and fill it with dried rose petals, pine cones or lavender florets.
 Pour 5 to 6 drops of an essential oil blend of your choice and place in your bathroom, kitchen or other rooms in your home.

 Benzaldehyde is found in perfume and hairspray and can irritate throat, eyes, lungs, mouth, skin and cause stomach pains and kidney damage.
 Other products include fragrance sprays, scented hand and bodywash, and even shampoos and conditioners.
 Apart from making a concerted effort to change your fragrance habits, keep your home fully aired by opening doors and windows even during the colder winter months.
 The air inside a home can often be more toxic than the outdoors.